There is a point to this game, but I've forgotten what it is.

 6 tricks for 7 points, and in the Soup course you took 5 tricks for 8 points,

 your final score will be 7 x 8 = 56.

 Play up to 250 points over as many deals as it takes.
-(Usually two.
-The deal
+(Usually two.)
+The deal alternates.

 lose a double game.